About Alex

 Q: How has your degree prepared you for your full-time position after graduation?

 A: I recently accepted an investment banking analyst position at RBC Capital Markets.
-As a student at Northeastern, I was lucky enough to land two separate summer internships with RBC.
+As a Northeastern student, I was lucky enough to land two separate summer internships with RBC.
+The first summer I worked for three months in Corporate Finance.
 This past summer, I worked as a Corporate Banking Summer Analyst.
-I was able to land this job with help from my advisor and through networking with Northeastern alums.
+I appreciate the support I received from my advisor and through networking with Northeastern alums, which made this possible.

-I've developed an impressive skill set at D'Amore-McKim that has prepared me for my future career in finance.
-I've gained a strong foundation in finance fundamentals with courses that connect the dots across every level of finance.
-I've developed strong problem-solving, critical thinking, and soft skills like time management and communication.
+I've developed an impressive skill set that has prepared me for my future career in finance.
+With courses that connect the dots across every level of finance, I've gained a strong foundation in finance fundamentals.
+I've also developed strong problem-solving, critical thinking, and soft skills like time management and communication.
 Establishing a deep understanding of financial analysis, valuation, and modeling has already significantly impacted my feeling prepared for my new role.

 Q: What advice do you have for future students?